dhilst/dhilst.github.io/about.md

 permalink: /about/
 ---

-Hi!
-My name first name is Daniel but most people call me by my second name: Hilst.

-This is my personal blog about linux and programing.
-Here you will find guide, curiosities, tips and much more about programming in Linux environments.
-My challenges, thougts and cheat sheet are all posted here for latter references.

-I've been working with linux in the last 6 years.
-From embedded systems with constrained resources to high-end super-computers I've been facing all kinds of challenges in my day-to-day.
-Java, Python, CSS, Javacsript, webservers, embedded linux and much more can be found here.
-I hope you enjoy.
+# About me

+My name is Daniel, I've been working with development for the last 10 years.

+* I worked with embedded Linux, C, Kernel Development, and JNI interfaces up to 2017
+* At this time I moved to web prograaming working with Python, Ruby, Javascript, (React mostly), and C#/.NET core, and MySQL and PostgreSQL as databases.
+* At 2021 I switched to formal verification using Coq, working on formal verification of Tezos blockchain.

+I'm 35 years old, (born in 1986), Brazillian developer passionated by Programming Languages Design, Funcional Programming and Type Theory.